British Columbia Maritime Employers' Association: History

 Communists were active both on the waterfront and in the government relief camps for the unemployed, as well as several other industries, organizing workers into unions affiliated with the Communist trade union umbrella, the Workers' Unity League.
 During this era, the Comintern, or Communist International in Moscow was prescribing a policy of dual unionism.
 The Shipping Federation was thus centrally positioned during what was effectively another Red Scare in 1935.

 The general strike never happened in 1935, and striking relief camp workers left the city shortly after the waterfront strike finally was called for the On-to-Ottawa Trek.
 Technically it was a lock-out.
 The union voted to take back control of despatching work gangs because discrimination, blacklisting, and the arbitrary allocation of work had long been a major grievance for longshoremen.
 According to the most recent contract however, the Federation was to handle dispatching, and therefore treated the union's action as a breach of contract.

 The 1935 strike had seeped into the political realm much more extensively than the 1923 strike had.
 The civic administration of Mayor Gerry McGeer, along with his chief constable, Colonel Foster had joined with the Shipping Federation to defeat the Communist threat.
 The Communists had been planning to merge the waterfront and relief camp strike, and hopefully other industrial workers into a general strike.
-Although these various groups of worker's were willingly under Communist leadership, they primarily were pursuing resolution to their own workplace grievances, not a proletarian revolution.
+Although these various groups of workers were willingly under Communist leadership, they primarily were pursuing resolution to their own workplace grievances, not a proletarian revolution.

 The strike peaked with the July 18, 1935 Battle of Ballantyne Pier, where the police clashed with strikers and their supporters who had attempted to march down to the harbour.
 Three levels of police were on hand, plus a plethora of special constables, organized in part by the Shipping Federation's Citizens' League of British Columbia, a vigilante group it funded to fight the strike and generate anti-strike/anticommunist propaganda.
 Again, the strike was broken, and the union replaced with a company union.

 The Communists shifted away from the dual unionism strategy and dissolved the Workers' Union League.
 Agitators now put their organizing energy behind the CIO industrial union movement.
 The Shipping Federation stepped back from it overt anticommunism, but continued to fund a variation of the Citizens' League, the Industrial Association of British Columbia under the leadership of Colonel C. E. Edgett, former police chief, prison warden, and leading local anticommunist polemicist.
 Nevertheless, workers managed to establish and sustain an independent union under Harry Bridges's new International Longshore and Warehouse Union (ILWU) that still exists today.